 Footprints on water: Now, there’s an incongruent notion, if not a miraculous one, given that God’s handiwork abounds around the Baja Peninsula.
-Gently sculpted, white sand dunes part water from sky on our portside; gnarly, green mangroves host white herons and egrets to starboard.
-A cloudless horizon glows blue on Magdalena Bay’s flat surface, and only the sighs of gray whales blowing heart-shaped spray into the air rises above our excited whispers.
+Gently sculpted, white sand dunes part water from the sky on our port side; gnarly, green mangroves host white herons and egrets to starboard.
+A cloudless horizon glows blue on Magdalena Bay’s flat surface and only the sighs of gray whales blowing heart-shaped spray into the air rise above our excited whispers.

 Since daybreak, MV Sea Bird has traveled in a northerly fashion up the bay with dozens of these giant mammals moving majestically slowly ahead of us.